library-data-platform/ldp/doc/Admin_Guide.md

-* For a production or staging environment, it is safest to pull from a specific release branch, for example, `1.7-release`, which would mean that only bug fixes for the 1.7 release would be applied automatically.
+* For a production or staging environment, it is safest to pull from a specific release branch, for example, `1.7-release`, which would mean that only bug fixes for major version 1.7 would be applied automatically.
 * For a testing environment, which might be used to test new features not yet released, the latest version can be pulled from the `master`